 Prepping To Make Graham Houses

-Bonus Tip: HONEY MAID Graham houses are also the perfect family tradition to make over the winter break!
+Bonus Tip: Graham houses are also the perfect family tradition to make over the winter break!
 No classroom required!

 Additional Tips for a Successful Classroom Party

-Once you have your party plan complete, recruit volunteers to help and assign them a task.
-This should be the easy part…most parents love to see their child during a special day at school.
+Once your party plan is complete, recruit volunteers to help and assign them a task.
+This should be the easy part.
+Most parents love to see their child during a special day at school.

-Leave the classroom as clean, if not cleaner then when you arrived.
+Leave the classroom as clean, if not cleaner than when you arrived.

-If you can, have another parent take pictures of the event so the kids and parents can cherish the moments later.
-Post the pics on the class blog, webpage or eNewsletter so parents who couldn’t make it can see how much fun everyone had!
+Have another parent take pictures of the event so the kids and parents can cherish the moments later.
+Post the pics on the class blog, webpage, or eNewsletter so parents who couldn't make it can see how much fun everyone had!